parisleaf/wp.parisleaf.com/README.md

 Like the WordPress core, WordPress plugins are treated as dependencies, and are managed via composer.
 Run `composer update` to automatically update all plugins.
 See [composer documentation](https://getcomposer.org/doc/01-basic-usage.md) for more information.

-#### I'm experiencing problems accessing WP-API routes after a new deploy.
+#### I'm experiencing problems accessing WP API routes after a new deploy.

 Try clearing the permalink cache in WordPress.
 Simply going to the Settings > Permalinks page should do it.

+Another possible cause is having incorrect values set in WordPress > Setting > General.
+The WordPress Address (URL) and Site Address (URL) should be identical, and specific to each deployment environment (production vs staging).

 #### I pushed a new deploy and now parts of the homepage are missing.